 This page contains a limited version of this dossier in the EU Monitor.

-(2)The Member States are Contracting States to the Chicago Convention and members of the ICAO, while the Union has observer status in certain ICAO bodies.
-There are six Member States represented in the ICAO Council.
+(2)All Member States are Contracting States to the Chicago Convention and members of the ICAO, while the Union has observer status in certain ICAO bodies.
+Six Member States are represented in the ICAO Council.

 (3)Pursuant to Article 54 of the Chicago Convention, the ICAO Council may adopt international Standards and Recommended Practices (‘SARPs’), and designate them as Annexes to the Chicago Convention.

-(4)The ICAO Council, at its 231st session, is to adopt amendment 19 to Annex 13 – Aicraft Accident and Incident Investigation to the Chicago Convention.
+(4)The ICAO Council, at its 231st session, is to adopt Amendment 19 to Annex 13 – Aircraft Accident and Incident Investigation – to the Chicago Convention (‘Amendment 19’).

-(6)The proposed changes aim to reach these objectives by assisting the safety investigation authorities of the Member States in their investigations on Remotely Piloted Aircraft (RPAS), and making available without delay information and data from recorders installed on aircraft.
-The amendment also recognises the expectations of the public and the media to be informed, and therefore includes provisions to provide timely factual information during safety investigations.
-Furthermore, the use of modern technologies may facilitate shortening the consultation period thus expediting the publication of the final report.
-Finally, sending the final reports in electronic format will help to upload them into the ICAO central database.
+(6)The proposed changes aim to fulfil those objectives by assisting the safety investigation authorities of the Contracting States in their investigations on Remotely Piloted Aircraft, and making available without delay information and data from recorders installed on aircraft.
+Amendment 19 also recognises the expectations of the public and the media to be informed, and therefore includes provisions to provide timely factual information during safety investigations.
+Furthermore, Amendment 19 reflects the fact that the use of modern technologies allows for shortening the consultation period for draft final reports, thus expediting the publication of the final report.
+Finally, Amendment 19 introduces a preference that final reports be sent in electronic format so that they can be uploaded into the ICAO central database.

-(10)Pursuant to Article 38 of the Chicago Convention, any State which finds it impracticable to comply in all respects with any such international standard or procedure, or to bring its own regulations or practices into full accord with any such international standard or procedures or which deems it necessary to adopt regulations or practices differing in any particular respect from those established by an international standard, should give immediate notification to the ICAO of the differences between its own practice and that established by the international standard.
+(10)Pursuant to Article 38 of the Chicago Convention, any Contracting State which finds it impracticable to comply in all respects with an international standard or procedure, or to bring its own regulations or practices into full accord with any such international standard or procedure, or which deems it necessary to adopt regulations or practices differing in any particular respect from those established by an international standard, is to give immediate notification to the ICAO of the differences between its own practice and that established by the international standard.

-(11)Pursuant to Article 90 of the Chicago Convention, any such Annex or any amendment of an Annex shall become effective within three months after its submission to the ICAO contracting States, or at the end of such longer period of time as the ICAO Council may prescribe, unless in the meantime a majority of contracting ICAO States register their disapproval.
+(11)Pursuant to Article 90 of the Chicago Convention, any Annex, as referred to in Article 54, subparagraph l) of that Convention, or any amendment of an Annex is to become effective within three months after its submission to the ICAO contracting States, or at the end of such longer period of time as the ICAO Council may prescribe, unless in the meantime a majority of contracting ICAO States register their disapproval.

-(13)This position should be expressed by all the Member States of the Union, acting jointly in the interest of the Union
+(13)That position should be expressed by all the Member States, acting jointly in the interest of the Union,